JetBrains/intellij-sdk-docs/reference_guide/work_with_icons_and_images.md

 }
 ```

 Use these constants inside `plugin.xml` as well.
-Note that the package name `icons` will be automatically prefixed, and shouldn't be added manually.
+Note that the package name `icons` will be automatically prefixed, and must not be added manually.

 ```xml
 <action id="DemoPlugin.DemoAction"